 Your role as a leader will be to help the staff members maintain discipline, and to make and carry out plans.
 Please remember that camp staff members at times also need a "breath of fresh air".
 Don't expect them to take responsibility for the den.
 Maintaining discipline with your boys is your responsibility, not that of the camp staff.
-Your pack needs to supply a boy to leader ratio of 3 to 1.
+Your pack needs to supply a leader to boy ratio of 1 to 3 (Tigers must have a 1 on 1 ratio).
 Your den will also "travel" together at camp to meals and programs.
 While adult leaders will primarily be responsible for the boys from their pack, all leaders will work together and share some leadership.